After Maria, Puerto Rico Struggles Under The Weight Of Its Own Garbage

 Even the newly added space in Toa Baja's landfill is rapidly filling up, Ruiz says.
 Before the hurricane hit, he said he thought it would take five years for that area to fill up; Maria has sped up the timeline.

-He's grappling with immediate problems.
+And he's grappling with immediate problems.
 Birds and insects circle around what is currently a hot, rancid, open dump.

 "This is the active area of the landfill, you will see a lot of uncovered material," Ruiz says.
 Workers would normally cover the expansive mess with earth every day to comply with federal regulations, but he says they haven't been able to do so for a week because the private trucks they use are now being used by FEMA.